MaviccPRP/ml_ner/README.md

 ## Synopsis

 This project focuses on Named Entity Classification.
-It uses simple syntactic features, frequently used in research (Toral, Munoz, 2006; Kazama, Torisawa, 2007; Ratinov, Roth 2009), and evaluates the most significant features.
+It uses simple syntactic features, frequently used in research, and evaluates the most significant features.
+For further project details and the used literature see the finalpresentation in the documentation/pdf/ folder.

 You can find the whole project on GitHub: